mixxxdj/manual/source/chapters/library.rst

 * **Export crate**: Export a crate to various file formats, such as :file:`m3u`, :file:`pls`, or :file:`csv`.
 This allows you to use the data in other applications.
+* **Export Track files**: This copies all of the tracks in a crate into a folder such as an external USB stick.
+Only files are copied, not Mixxx-specific metadata like waveforms or cover art that is not embedded in the file.

 Crates vs. Playlists
 --------------------